 It took seven long months training the cats to wear their harnesses and walk comfortably on leashes, but we finally did it!
-We took ShiShi and Haku out on a real hiking trail at Phillippe Estate Park.
+We took ShiShi and Haku out on a real hiking trail at a nearby park.
 I would tell you that it was anticlimactic, but it really wasn't.
-Truth is, we were all totally stoked for our little Sarasota cat hike, and took hours to wind down from the excitement when we got home.
+Truth is, we were all totally stoked for our little cat hike, and took hours to wind down from the excitement when we got home.
 Except for Haku - he crashed!

 Happily, the park is only a short drive from home and thus not too much car torture for that first cat trip!
-It's also real easy on the eyes with a small flower garden, a few short trails through the surrounding woods, and even a public boat launch out onto the Bay.
+It's also real easy on the eyes with a small flower garden, a few short trails through the surrounding woods, and even a public boat launch.
 And, most importantly for our first adventure, I've almost never seen dogs there on past visits.
 Fortunately, our cats do great with dogs, but I've been worried about dogs who are allowed to run off leash.
-(Yup - a common Florida problem.)
+(Yup - a common problem.)

 I love that there's LOTS of room at the park for us to explore with the cats in the future before we move on to anywhere with a longer drive or a park that’s challenging in other ways.
 Hopefully we'll be able to go a bunch of times in the coming weeks.
-Red Bug Slough and Oscar Scherer State Park are both on our radar as well, but I’m just not feeling like our cats are ready for that much extra input with mega dog encounters to be had at one, and long sandy trails at the other.
+Several other local parks are on our radar as well, but I’m just not feeling like our cats are ready for more input with mega dog encounters to be had at one, and long sandy trails at the other.

 On Our Way